qcfu-bu/CLC/M4/README.md

 Γ;⋅ ⊢ G⁻¹ e : A       Γ;⋅ ⊢ () : I       Γ;Δ ⊢ () : ⊤
 ```

+## Shortcomings
+The type system is quite bulky, requiring F and G to map between modalities.
+This adds complexity to extending with user defined data types.

 ## References
 * https://homotopytypetheory.org/book/